 However, email has been designed to be used individually.
-There are only personal accounts that cannot be shared unless you make use of FWD, CC’s, BCC’s and other confusing features traditional email tools offer.
+There are only personal accounts that cannot be shared unless everybody has access to the same login and password.
+Otherwise, teams who have personal and separated email accounts make use of FWD, CC’s, BCC’s, and other confusing features to share emails in a business context.

-As companies have been urging for more collaboration on their business activities, the concept of “Shared Inbox” has emerged and rapidly spread across thousands of organizations.
-Here’s what you need to know about it.
+As companies have been urging for more collaboration on their business activities, the concept of “team shared inbox” has emerged and rapidly spread across thousands of organizations.

-– They remove extra steps: In the normal email process, whenever you want to share an email with more people, think on how many steps you need.
+– Remove extra steps: In the normal email process, whenever you want to share an email with more people, think about how many levels you need.
 Click on “forward” + some typing like “FYI” or something like that + some typing to input the recipient(s) + click on “send”.
 Do you know how many steps do you need to do the same on a Shared Inbox?
 That’s right: zero;

-– They process things faster: Basically, different people are able to access the same messages and reply to them on real time.
-On the normal Email process, the total time to process an email might be long.
-Your time to receive & read the email + your time to forward the email + the time to the other person receive & read the email + the time he/she takes to make an action on that (let’s say this action is reply to you) + your time to receive & read it again!
+– Process things faster: Basically, different people can access the same messages and reply to them in real-time.
+On the normal Email process, the total time to process an email might be extended.
+Your time to receive & read the email + your time to forward the email + the time to the other person to receive & read the email + the time he/she takes to make an action on that (let’s say this action is to reply to you) + your time to receive & reread it!
 Whereas on a Shared Inbox, all of this is instantaneous.

-– They keep your team on the same page: Miscommunication has always been one of the biggest problems with Email, most of all when it involves several people.
+– Keep your team on the same page: Miscommunication has always been one of the biggest problems with email, most of all when it involves several people.

-All of complex forwarding, cc’ing, bcc’ing, email threads and other stuff adds lots of risks on every single step of Email communication.
+Moreover, all of the complicated forwarding, cc’ing, bcc’ing, email threads, and other stuff adds lots of risks on every single step of Email communication.
 And all of this disappears in a Shared Inbox.

-Every teammate will receive exactly the same information, at exactly the same time, from the exactly same person.
+Every teammate will receive the same information, at the same time, from the same person.
 The team is always aligned.

-In addition, the only thing that is even more brilliant than a Shared Inbox is a Kanban Shared Inbox.
-Allied with a Kanban view, shared inboxes go absolutely unbeatable.
-You can visualize everything much better, add standalone tasks or extra information to emails such as notes or due dates.
-A GAME-CHANGER.
+Besides, the only thing that is even more brilliant than a Shared Inbox is a Kanban Shared Inbox.
+Allied with a Kanban view, shared inboxes go unbeatable.
+You can visualize everything much better, add standalone tasks or extra information to emails such as notes or due dates—a GAME-CHANGER.